 Avoid relying solely on cards, as some establishments in Japan do not accept credit, especially in less touristy areas.

 There are accounts focused on currency conversion that allow you to use a card for withdrawals and payments.
-Services like Wise or Nomad can be an economical way to convert money with low IOF rates.
+Services like Wise or Nomad can be an economical way to convert money with low IOF fees.

-Strategies to save when taking money abroad
+Strategies to save when bringing money abroad

 Combine different methods